-When working in the CA Management tab, you actually begin with the bottom section - you import or generate a certificate, which is then used for filling in the top details.
+When working in the CA Management window, you actually begin with the bottom section - you import or generate a certificate, which is then used for filling in the top details.

-- 1. Consider (and decide) which of the following three methods you will use for certification: - Generate a self-signed CA This method allows the system administrator to serve as the authority and self-sign the certificate.
-(The administrator considers this sufficiently secure.) - Import a CSR-based CA certificate With this method, SWG generates a CSR (Certificate Signing Request), which the administrator sends to the external CA for signing; after it is signed, the system administrator imports the signed certificate. - Import a CA This method allows the system administrator to import the certificate and private key into the system, from an external Certificate Authority. - 2.
-Depending on the method you decided on, generate or import the certificate, as described in the following table.
+- 1. Consider (and decide) which of the following methods you will use for certification: - Import a CSR-based CA certificate With this method, SWG generates a CSR (Certificate Signing Request), which the administrator sends to the external CA for signing; after it is signed, the system administrator imports the signed certificate. - Import a CA This method allows the system administrator to import the certificate and private key into the system, from an external Certificate Authority.

+Depending on the method you decided on, click Edit, select the Import check box, and then generate or import the certificate, as described in the following table.